GeovannaGame1YT/GeovannaGame1YT/README.md

 ### Hi my name is Geovanna and I really like programming 👋

 - 🔭 I’m currently not working
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning React and Flutter Native
 - ⚡ Fun fact: I like to program Develop Software I like to make 3D modeling, animations, draw, make games and edit Videos and photos

 ##